BRQL for custom fields

 Aggregates

 BRQL supports common aggregate functions such as SUM, MAX, and COUNT.
-Some aggregate behaviour differs from standard SQL.
-For example, the SUMZ helper function can be used when NULL values should be treated as 0.
-These helper functions are explained later in this guide.
+Some behaviour differs slightly from standard SQL.
+For example, NULL values are excluded by default.

 Example: A measure on the Orders table that shows the highest total order value.